Exploiting Boosting in Hyperdimensional Computing for Enhanced Reliability in Healthcare: Evaluation

 \subsection{Performance}

 In our comprehensive experimentation, we subjected the BoostHD algorithm to rigorous evaluation across three distinct datasets: WESAD\cite{wesad}, Nurse Stress Dataset\cite{nursestress}, and Stress-Predict Dataset\cite{Stress-PredictDataset}.
 The focal points of our assessment encompassed key metrics such as accuracy, inference time, and training time.
 Our findings unveiled the remarkable prowess of BoostHD, consistently attaining the highest accuracy levels across all three datasets, as presented in Table \ref{tab: performance}.
 Notably, when compared to OnlineHD on the WESAD\cite{wesad} dataset, the accuracy achieved by BoostHD remained outside the range of two standard deviations.
-This distinction was further underscored by OnlineHD's inability to reach a 98\% accuracy threshold in any of the ten independent trials, while BoostHD consistently surpassed this benchmark, highlighting its superior predictive accuracy.
+This distinction was further underscored by OnlineHD's inability to reach a 98\% accuracy threshold in any of the ten independent trials, while BoostHD consistently surpassed this benchmark.

-BoostHD strategically harnesses in-memory learning, epitomized by HDC, and augments it with adaptive learning mechanisms within an ensemble framework.
-This unique fusion results in a significant acceleration of the learning process, even when training is serialized.
-Empirical assessments conducted within a GPU environment unequivocally established BoostHD's superiority over DNNs, demonstrating substantially enhanced processing speed across the three benchmark datasets.
-Moreover, in a CPU environment, BoostHD showcased remarkable computational efficiency, achieving processing speeds 26 times faster than its DNN counterparts.
-Furthermore, our optimization efforts fine-tuned the BoostHD algorithm for parallel processing, yielding substantial gains in inference efficiency (as detailed in Table \ref{tab: inference}).
-This optimization proved particularly beneficial when handling the relatively extensive input vectors in the Nurse Stress Dataset\cite{nursestress} and Stress-Predict Dataset\cite{Stress-PredictDataset}.
-The outcome was a significant reduction in the time required for inferring data from the test dataset, firmly establishing BoostHD as the model of choice for maximizing time efficiency across all models evaluated, especially in the context of the Nurse Stress Dataset\cite{nursestress} and Stress-Predict Dataset\cite{Stress-PredictDataset}.
+BoostHD strategically combines in-memory learning, exemplified by HDC, with adaptive learning mechanisms within an ensemble framework, resulting in a significantly accelerated learning process, even when training is serialized.
+Empirical evaluations in a GPU environment demonstrated BoostHD's clear superiority over DNNs, achieving substantially faster processing speeds across the three benchmark datasets.
+In a CPU environment, BoostHD achieved remarkable computational efficiency, processing data 26 times faster than DNN counterparts.
+Additionally, optimization efforts tailored BoostHD for parallel processing, greatly improving inference efficiency Table \ref{tab: inference}.
+These enhancements were particularly effective when processing the relatively large input vectors in the Nurse Stress Dataset~\cite{nursestress} and Stress-Predict Dataset~\cite{Stress-PredictDataset}, resulting in a significant reduction in inference time.
+This firmly establishes BoostHD as the most time-efficient model across all evaluated datasets, particularly for the Nurse Stress Dataset~\cite{nursestress} and Stress-Predict Dataset~\cite{Stress-PredictDataset}.